-Elk Released from Acclimation Pen in Great Smoky Mountains National Park ..
+Elk Released from Acclimation Pen - Great Smoky Mountains National Park

-Great Smoky Mountains National Park wildlife biologists swung open the gates on April 4, 2001 to release the first 25 elk to roam the Park in almost 200 years.
-The elk had been confined to a temporary acclimation pen in the Cataloochee area of the Park since their arrival in North Carolina on February 2, 2001.
-[Pictures of Elk] [See Update 10/19/05]
+On April 4, 2001, Great Smoky Mountains National Park wildlife biologists released the first 25 elk to roam the Park in almost 200 years.
+The elk were confined to a temporary acclimation pen in the Cataloochee area of the Park since their arrival in North Carolina on February 2, 2001.
+See Update 10/19/05

 The Park decision to release the elk for its five-year experimental release through a "soft release" following a brief period of confinement was designed to reduce stress and mortality on the animals and to bond them to one another socially.
 Biologists also hoped that the process will establish the pen site as the hub of the herd's territory, reducing their wanderings.